silverwind/droppy/README.md

 - `protocol` *String* - Protocol to use, `http` or `https`.
 Required.

 For SSL/TLS these additional options are available:
 - `key` *String* - Path to PEM-encoded SSL/TLS private key file.
+This path can be relative to the config directory.
 Required.
-- `cert` *String* - Path to PEM-encoded SSL/TLS certificate file.
+- `cert` *String* - Path to PEM-encoded SSL/TLS certificate file, which can optionally include additional intermediate certificates.
+This path can be relative to the config directory.
 Required.
-- `ca` *String* - Path to PEM-encoded SSL/TLS intermediate certificate file.
 - `dhparam` *String* - Path to PEM-encoded SSL/TLS Diffie-Hellman parameters file.
 If not provided, new 2048 bit parameters will generated and saved for future use.
+This path can be relative to the config directory.
 - `hsts` *Number* - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.

-*Note: Unless given absolute, SSL/TLS paths are relative to the config folder.
-If your certificate file includes an concatenated intermediate certificate, it will be detected and used, there's no need to specify `ca` in this case.*

 ## API
 droppy can be used with frameworks like [express](https://github.com/strongloop/express):